Zowe-Java-SDK/ZosShell/README.md

 # ZosShell

-ZosShell provides a client like Linux shell to perform z/OS system services commands against a z/OS instance.
+ZosShell provides a client like Linux shell to perform z/OS system services commands.

 The commands exploit the z/OSMF Rest API layer installed on a z/OS instance.